Judging Panel

 Eyal Sivan

-In his efforts to drive advancements in open banking around the world, Eyal has also created the unique personal brand Mr. Open Banking.
-Under this name, Eyal hosts the only podcast dedicated to the open banking community, where he interviews the key leaders, innovators and influencers who are driving and shaping the global emergence of open banking.
-Since its launch in 2020, the podcast has grown to over 30 thousand subscribers, leading to Eyal being selected as the number one Open Finance Influencer in the world for 2022 by Open Future World.
+In his efforts to drive advancements in open banking worldwide, Eyal created the unique personal brand Mr. Open Banking.
+Under this persona, he hosts the only podcast dedicated to the open banking community, interviewing the key leaders, innovators and influencers who are driving the emergence of open banking around the globe.
+Since its launch in 2020, the podcast has grown to over 60 thousand subscribers, with Eyal being recognized by Open Future World as the number one Open Finance Influencer in the world for 2022.

 Faith Reynolds